shakeer-linux/OpenStack/basic_openstack_overview.md

 | Authentication usually requires a username and a password. | Authentication factors required for authorization may vary, depending on the security level. |
 | Authentication is the first step of authorization so always comes first.	| Authorization is done after successful authentication. |
 |For example, students of a particular university are required to authenticate themselves before accessing the student link of the university’s official website.
 This is called authentication.	| For example, authorization determines exactly what information the students are authorized to access on the university website after successful authentication.|

+**In General words Authentication is to validate credentials and Authorization to access the resources.**